-- A. The property has been in a single ownership (i.e., not held in conjunction with any adjacent lot, tract or parcel) since January 10, 1985 or, if the property was held in conjunction with any other adjacent lot, tract or parcel since January 10, 1985, the then applicable provisions of this Chapter denied all reasonable economic use of the properties as combined; - B.A.
-The application of this OMC 18.32, the Critical Area Ordinance, Chapter would deny all reasonable economic use of the property; - ←B. No other reasonable economic use of the property would have less impact on any critical area; - C. The use proposed is the minimum necessary to allow for reasonable economic use of the property.
-Project plans must demonstrate: - 1.
+- A. The property has been in a single ownership (i.e., not held in conjunction with any adjacent lot, tract or parcel) since January 10, 1985 or, if the property was held in conjunction with any other adjacent lot, tract or parcel since January 10, 1985, the then applicable provisions of this Chapter denied all reasonable economic use of the properties as combined; - BA.
+The application of this Chapter OMC 18.32, the Critical Area Ordinance would deny all reasonable economic use of the property; - EB.
+No other reasonable economic use of the property would have less impact on any critical area; - Project plans must demonstrate: - 1.
 Other development alternatives do not result in less impact to the critical area.
-An alternatives analysis must address: a change in use, reduction in project size, and variances for setback and other development standards. - 2.
-Impervious surface coverage should be the minimum necessary and should not exceed 2,500 square feet; - ED.
-The inability of the applicant to derive reasonable economic use of the property is not the result of actions by the applicant or their predecessor(s), after the effective date of this Chapter the Critical Area Ordinance (June 5, 2005)-; - FE.
+An alternatives analysis must address: a change in use, reduction in project size, and variances for setback and other development standards; and, - Impervious surface coverage should be the minimum necessary and should not exceed 2,500 square feet; - ED.
+The inability of the applicant to derive reasonable economic use of the property is not the result of actions by the applicant or the applicant's predecessor(s), after the effective date of this Chapter the Critical Area Ordinance (June 5, 2005); - FE.
 The proposal does not pose an unreasonable threat to the public health, safety, or welfare on or off the development proposal site; - GF.
 The design maximizes protection and mitigates impacts to any critical area functions and values consistent with the best available science, and must be supported by critical area reports demonstrating compliance to OMC 18.32, including mitigation sequencing; and - HG.
-The proposal is consistent with all other applicable regulations and standards. - H. In addition to meeting the conditions in A) through F); above, an applicant who requests a 75% or greater reduction in critical area buffers or requests to develop within a critical area itself, or requests both, must meet the conditions in 2) or 3) below, and such request must be approved by the Hearing Examiner. - 1.
-Definitions: for purposes of this subsection G): - a.
-"Single ownership" means not owned (or previously owned) by a person or entity who concurrently owns one or more adjacent lots, tracts, or parcels. - b.
-"Common ownership" means owned by a person or entity who concurrently owns one or more adjacent lots, tract, or parcels. - c.
+The proposal is consistent with other applicable regulations and standards. - H. In addition to meeting the conditions in A) through G); above, an applicant who requests a 75% or greater reduction in critical area buffers or requests to develop within a critical area itself, or requests both, must meet the conditions in 2) or 3) below, and such request must be approved by the Hearing Examiner. - 1.
+Definitions: (for purposes of this subsection H): - a.
+"Single ownership" means not owned (or previously owned) by a person or entity who concurrently owns (or owned) one or more adjacent lots, tracts, or parcels.

+- b.
+"Common ownership" means owned (or previously owned) by a person or entity who concurrently owns (or owned) one or more adjacent lots, tract, or parcels. - c.
 "Undevelopable" means all reasonable economic use of the property is denied by applicable City regulations. - d.
 "Adjacent" means two or more parcels sharing a common boundary of at least one point.
 Parcels across unopen (unimproved) or vacated (by statue or otherwise) Rights of Way are adjacent. - 2.
-The property is or has been in single ownership (i.e., not owned by a person or entity who concurrently owned one or more adjacent lots, tracts, or parcels) continuously since the adoption of the Critical Area Regulations; or
+The property is or has been in single ownership (i.e., not owned by a person or entity who concurrently owns or owned one or more adjacent lots, tracts, or parcels) continuously since the adoption of the Critical Area Regulations; or